prog4biol/pfb2024/workshops/imageProcessing/README.md

 # Image Processing with Jay Unruh

-1. Open the JupyterLab desktop application (in the `/Applications` folder).
+1. Open a Finder window and navigate to the `/Applications` folder, then double-click on the JupyterLab icon to launch the desktop application.

 2. At the bottom of the JupyterLab desktop application panel, where it says "Python environment not found," click the "Install using the bundled installer" link, then wait while JupyterLab builds a new environment.